Elvisrono/Elvisrono/README.md

 ### Hi there, I'm Elvis Rono 👋

 I'm Elvis Rono a Full Stack Web Developer.
-I Spend most of time coding outstanding projects.
+I Spend most of my time coding outstanding projects.

 :mailbox: Reach me out!

-- 🔭 I’m currently learning at moringa
+- 🔭 Studied at Moringa school.
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for a job and able to cooperate.
 - 📫 How to reach me: elvisrono90@gmail.com.